-- SWWC Teaching and Learning funds will be used to train teachers in techniques to support achievement in math and language arts. - School district funds will be used to plan, implement and sustain the Math-Construction Trades classes.

-Adult Basic Education and SW Minnesota PIC funds will be used to help support the planning and implementation of the Major Madness career and college event for EL students.
+- SWWC Teaching and Learning funds will be used to train teachers in techniques to support achievement in math and language arts. - School district funds will be used to plan, implement and sustain the Math-Construction Trades classes - Adult Basic Education and SW Minnesota PIC funds will be used to help support the planning and implementation of the Major Madness career and college event for EL students.

-The Southwest Initiative Foundation, SW Minnesota PIC, SMSU, and SW ABE along with registration fees support Cultures on the Prairie.
+- The Southwest Initiative Foundation, SW Minnesota PIC, SMSU, and SW ABE along with registration fees support Cultures on the Prairie.

-- General college funds General college runcesAccess and Opportunity - Check which use(s) of funds in section 135 of Perkins V are supported under this narrative
+- General college funds

+- Access and Opportunity

+Check which use(s) of funds in section 135 of Perkins V are supported under this narrative

-I. Provide career exploration and career development activities through an organized, systematic framework designed to aid students, including in the middle grades, before enrolling and while participating in a CTE program, in making informed plans and decisions about future education and career opportunities.
-I. Provide professional development for teachers, faculty, school leaders, administrators, specialized instructional support personnel, career guidance and academic counselors, or
+- ✓ 1.
+Provide career exploration and career development activities through an organized, systematic framework designed to aid students, including in the middle grades, before enrolling and while participating in a CTE program, in making informed plans and decisions about future education and career opportunities. ✓ 2.
+Provide professional development for teachers, faculty, school leaders, administrators, specialized instructional support personnel, career guidance and academic counselors, or - paraprofessionals.

-A construction of second procession and even prime to the dechers, facture, school readers, administrators, specialized instructional support personnel, career guidance and academic courselors, or paraprofessionals.
-A Provide within CTE the skills necessary to pursue career in high-skill, high-wage, or in-demand industry sectors or occupations.
-A Support integration of academic skills into CTE programs and programs of study.
-S Plan and carry out elements that support the implementation of CTE programs and programs of study and that result in increasing student achievement on performance indicators.
-B Develop and implement evaluations of the activities carried out with funds under this part, including evaluations necessary to complete the local needs assessment and the local report.
+3. Provide within CTE the skills necessary to pursue career in high-skill, high-wage, or in-demand industry sectors or occupations.

+4. Support integration of academic skills into CTE programs and programs of study.

+- S. Plan and carry out elements that support the implementation of CTE programs and programs of study and that result in increasing student achievement on performance indicators.

+S. Develop and implement evaluations of the activities carried out with funds under this part, including evaluations necessary to complete the local needs assessment and the local report.

 Not Applicable